ShowCase-kt/showcase/README.md

 # BUT!

-## This project uses apache poi which you need to include their licensing stuff, for more info go [here](https://poi.apache.org/legal.html).
+## This project uses other libraries, that you need to do licensing stuff for:

-## If jvm sourceset is not used then poi is not used so you don't need to do their licensing stuff.
+more in LICENSES.md file